 - Merchandise, including excellent photos of astronomical objects.

-There is wheelchair access into the building/lecture room and disabled toilet facilities.
+There is wheelchair access into the building and disabled toilet facilities.
 However, please be advised that the main telescope is accessible only by a spiral staircase.

-Please note that the dome and large telescope cannot be opened up and used if the weather is wet or very windy and even in dry conditions it is usually cold both in the dome and outside so warm clothing is a necessity.
+The dome and large telescope cannot be opened up and used if the weather is wet or very windy.
+Even in dry conditions, it is usually cold both in the dome and outside, so warm clothing is a necessity.